-The blocks-long narrow sandy area below a cement wall was replaced with a shorter–but wider–beach.
-Just past the beach, on the other sider of Strand Street, is a parking lot with portable toilets in a new beach hut and an outdoor shower for rinsing off after swimming.
+Just past the beach, on the other side of Strand Street, is a parking lot with portable toilets in a beach hut that also has an outdoor shower for rinsing off after swimming.

 Oxford Town Park

-The pretty little beach in Oxford Town Park across from the Oxford Museum once had a beach.
-Water grasses have taken over the area and it is now a Chesapeake Bay sunset viewing site with a grassy stadium seating
+Oxford Town Park across from the Oxford Museum once had a beach.
+Water grasses have taken over the area and it is now a Chesapeake Bay sunset viewing site with a grassy stadium seating.

 The park could be a setting for a Georges Seurat painting.
 It has a beautiful view of the river with benches and picnic tables to watch the water through a canopy of tall, old trees.
-A new addition at the water’s edge — a long swing-set that allows kids, and adults, to swing facing the water.
+A new addition at the water’s edge — a large swing set that allows kids, and adults, to swing facing the water.

-Adults looking for libations in an historic setting should check out the historic Robert Morris Inn.
-Built in 1710, it’s the oldest full-service Inn in America and has an outside bar, as well as inside bar.
+Adults looking for libations in a historic setting should check out the historic Robert Morris Inn.
+Built in 1710, it’s the oldest full-service Inn in America and has an outside bar, as well as an inside bar.

-Several other popular restaurants are scattered throughout town, but Oxford is a tiny town with not much else there.
+Several other popular restaurants are scattered throughout the town.

 Watch your speed in Oxford.
 We’ve been warned that the town is very strict and gives out tickets.